shippjs/shipp/Readme.md

 # sneakers

 sneakers is your zero configuration front-end dream tool.
-By using sensible defaults, and a handy CLI, you can get almost any dev-project up and running.
-As for the haters, you can of course override the config, we just try to make it unncessary.
+By using sensible defaults, and a handy CLI, you can get almost any dev-project up and running with no work.
+Even dependencies are hot-loaded!
+As for the haters, you can of course override the config, we just try to make it unnecessary.

-Most front-end work involves adopting the exact same best practices (version hashing, etagging, image compression, etc.) Our goal is to fully automate front-end pipelines from development to deployment with minimal configuration.
+The end goal is to fully automate front-end pipelines from development to Dockerized microservice deployment with minimal configuration.
+We're not there
-**This is simply the first step.**
+yet: this is the first step of many!

 How do we do this with zero configuration?
 See below!